CanDIG/candig.github.io/_pages/job_sickkids_authn.md

 involve prototyping such a portal, integrating it into our authorization policy infrastructure, testing it with users, and after iteratiosn moving it into production.

-**Interoperable authentication/authorization**: CanDIG is part of the CINECA project, a Canadian/European/African project for allowing federated access to data.
-Part of this will require that our authn & authz infrastructure is interoperable.
-While this is greatly helped by using open standards like OpenID Connect, we must ensure that claims language, protocols, and services are seamlessly interoperable.
-This task would involve both collaboration with our EU and African colleagues to develop and test such interoperability, and active participation in a GA4GH workstream to define the standards consistent with that work.

 **New variants API**: Working with colleagues at OICR, we will develop a common variant search API powering both interactive searches and